milofultz/md2html/README.md

 I like making things.
 I'm currently using Jekyll and I like it a lot!
 But I really don't even need those features and want to sacrifice some of those capabilities of a "complex" website for ease of use, maintenance, and joy of making stuff.
 Think 2000 HTML.

+## Milestones

+* 20210506 - Just built the first MVP of building pages.
+You can test it by downloading the repo and invoking `md2html.py ./_test ./_output`.
+Try changing elements of the `page` structure, the `footer` module, and the `pages` to see how it works.

 ## Features To Make

 * Config to provide context to all generated pages (CSS, meta, etc.)